C-O-R-N-H/UR5e_robotiq_ros2_driver/README.md

 ```bash
 ros2 topic pub /gripper_command std_msgs/msg/String "data: 'close::'"
 ```
-Note: the command is "'command':<speed>:<force>" where speed and force range from 1-255 If this works, congrats you are 90% of the way there.
+Note: the command is "'command':'speed':'force'" where speed and force range from 1-255 If this works, congrats you are 90% of the way there.
 For finer control, you can modify/add to this drive to be able to set force or position, all of which are possible using the gripper package.

 ## Bringing it together